Chicago Union Station Needs a New Entrance at Van Buren Street

 A huge, but flawed asset

-Sitting between two through tracks that skirt the eastern edge of the CUS Concourse, the former mail platform has long been targeted for passenger use.
+Sitting between two through tracks that skirt the eastern edge of the Chicago Union Station concourse, the former mail platform has long been targeted for passenger use.

-The platform is ginormous–more than 1,500 feet long and 50 feet wide in the middle.
+The platform is huge–more than 1,500 feet long and 50 feet wide in the middle.
 Six trains could load and unload simultaneously.
-And, because it sits four feet above the rail, it will offer level boarding.
-So getting on and off the train will be easier than at the other CUS platforms.
+And, because it sits four feet above the rail, it will offer level boarding, so getting on and off the train will be easier than at the other platforms.

 Another benefit: Amtrak needs new platform space to accommodate work on Union Station’s south platforms.
-For these reasons and more, Amtrak is moving ahead on rebuilding the platform for passenger use.
+For these reasons and more, Amtrak is rebuilding the platform for passenger use.

-But, it has a major flaw.
-There is no easy way to get passengers to it.
+But, the platform has a flaw.
+There is no easy way to get passengers to it and Amtrak has been unable to negotiate a direct entrance through the Old Post Office.

 The north end of the Chicago Union Station mail platform taken from the Jackson Blvd bridge.
 The platform end is very narrow.